junaid-ublox/code-fellow/content/pages/web/services.md

         photo:
           image: /img/cloud.png
       - title: "Data Scraping Services and Solutions "
+        content: |-
-        content: We have experts who are specialized in Data scraping on behalf of clients.
-These are valuable for businesses and organizations.
+          We have experts who are specialized in data scraping on

+          behalf of clients, that is valuable for businesses and orgs.
         photo:
           image: /img/data-scrap.png
 seo: